 How can I stay on top of hurricane warnings?
 If you're traveling to a hurricane-prone destination, download the Hurricane app from the American Red Cross for storm updates and a slew of helpful features.

-- NOAA (National Oceanic and Atmospheric Administration) is predicting a 70 percent chance of an "above-normal" season with 11 to 17 named storms, five to nine hurricanes, including two to four major hurricanes.
+- NOAA (National Oceanic and Atmospheric Administration) slightly underestimated the season, having predicted an "above-normal" season with 11 to 17 named storms, five to nine hurricanes, including two to four major hurricanes.

-- The Weather Channel is predicting a normal season, with 12 named storms, six hurricanes, and two major hurricanes.
+- The Weather Channel also predicted a normal season, with 12 named storms, six hurricanes, and two major hurricanes.

-North Carolina State University's Department of Marine, Earth and Atmospheric Sciences was also very accurate, having forecasted a busy hurricane season with 15 to 18 named storms, 8 to 11 hurricanes, and three to five becoming major hurricanes.
+- North Carolina State University's Department of Marine, Earth and Atmospheric Sciences also missed the mark by predicting a normal hurricane season with 11 to 15 named storms, four to six hurricanes, and one to three major hurricanes.

-Accuweather predicted a slightly more-active-than-normal season, with 14 named storms, eight hurricanes, and four major hurricanes.
+- Accuweather was way off, having predicted a slightly less active-than-normal season, with 10 named storms, five hurricanes, and three major hurricanes.